skunkworxdark/adapters-linked-nodes/README.md

 - `IP-Adapter-Linked` - Collects IP-Adapter info to pass to other nodes.
 - `T2I-Adapter-Linked` - Collects T2I-Adapter info to pass to other nodes.

+Note: These are inherited from the core nodes so any update to the core nodes should be reflected in these.

 ## Usage
 ### <ins>Install</ins><BR>
 There are two options to install the nodes: